 Legal and Administrative Research

-This intensive hybrid course will consist of online lectures and quizzes (one-third of class time) and in-class, hand-on training in research methods.
+This intensive hybrid Winter Session course will consist of online lectures (one-third of class time) and in-class hands-on training in research methods over four class days during the Winter Session.
 Students will learn to use research as a tool for legal advocacy and study the theory and methodology of performing legislative and administrative law research.
 The course will focus on both federal and state materials.
 Students will examine the background of statutes by compiling legislative histories and use the Federal Register and New Jersey Register to examine the background of regulations.
-The in-class portion of the class will be taught in the library's teaching computer lab.
-Each student will produce a legal memorandum that analyzes the legislative history of a particular statute and its associated regulations.
+The in-class portion of the class will be taught in the library’s teaching computer lab.
+Each student will produce a ten page legal memorandum that analyzes the legislative history of a particular statute and its associated regulations.

 Non-Profit Corporations/Tax Exempt Organizations

 This course studies the “Independent Sector” of the economy — the non-profit corporation.
 Areas of study will be the organization, management and governance of such corporations; the indirect subsidy of tax exemption; the scope of charity, both nationally and internationally; and the consequences of such organizations engaging in commercial activities.